iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 99% = 2.58

-This tells us that 95% of intervals contains μ.
+This also tells us that 95% of intervals contains μ.

 **CI, when σ is known:**

 $$ \bar{X} \pm Z_{\alpha/2} \frac{\sigma}{\sqrt{n}} $$

+**CI when σ is unknown**

-If σ is unknown, then we can substitute the sample standard deviation, S.This introduces extra uncertainty, since S is variable from sample to sample
+We can substitute the sample standard deviation, S.This introduces extra uncertainty, since S is variable from sample to sample.
-n.
 So we use the t distribution instead of the normal distribution.

 ### Student's t Distribution

 It is a family of distributions.
 Its value depends on degrees of freedom (d.f) = n - 1.

+Degree of freedom is a number of observation that can take any value after we have mean calculated.

 t -> Z as n increases.

+$$ \bar{X} \pm t_{\alpha/2} \frac{S}{\sqrt{n}} $$

+where $t_{α/2}$ is the critical value of the t distribution with $n-1$ degrees of freedom and an area of α/2 in each tail

 ### Sampling Error